Alefia Kapadia

-Alefia Kapadia is an Indian television actress, model and certified life coach.
+Alefia Kapadia is an Indian film and television actress, model and certified life coach.
 She has done many roles in various Indian television shows.
 She made her television debut in Just Mohabbat, followed by Daaman.
 She has also appeared in the series Star Bestsellers, Rishtey, C.I.D, Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara, SuperCops vs Supervillains, Hamari Sister Didi, Savdhaan India and Aahat.
 She recently appeared in Laut Aao Trisha.

 Personal life

 In June 2024, Kapadia revealed that she is in relationship with her Bade Achhe Lagte Hain 2 co-actor Abhinav Kapoor.